Skip to Content

 Bonus: A Safety Net

 Do you have great car insurance to protect against all kinds of accidents?
 Whether you’re a new customer or an existing AA member, you’re open to many benefits that are hard to find elsewhere.
-Whether you opt for Third Party or Comprehensive cover, from unlimited windscreen repair through AA-approved repairers to 10 days on a courtesy car, our insurance goes further.
+Whether you opt for Third Party or Comprehensive cover, from windscreen repair through AA-approved repairers to 10 days on a courtesy car, our insurance goes further.